Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Data

 where $N_{\text{total, gal}}$ and $N_{\text{total, rand}}$ are the total numbers of galaxies in the observed and random catalogues, respectively.
 The measurements corresponding to $5$ and $10 \, h^{-1} \, \text{Mpc}$ radii are hereafter referred to as $\delta_5$ and $\delta_{10}$.
 To enhance the statistical robustness of this measurement, all galaxies (both centrals and satellites) are included in the $N_{\text{gal}}$ count.
 We have verified that our results are qualitatively consistent when only central galaxies are used, demonstrating that our conclusions are not sensitive to this choice.

 Figure \ref{Dist-density-color} shows the distance to critical points as a function of local group overdensity $\delta_5$, with each central galaxy colour-coded based on its $g-r$ colour.
 Upon visual examination, it is evident that there is a very weak correlation between the distances to the various critical points ($d_{\mathrm{Max}}$, $d_{\mathrm{Fsadd}}$, $d_{\mathrm{Wsadd}}$, and $d_{\mathrm{Min}}$) and the local density.
 To complement this qualitative assessment, we computed the Pearson correlation coefficient and found that, in all cases, its absolute value is below 0.025, confirming the absence of any significant correlation.
+However, we acknowledge that even very weak environmental correlations could be non-negligible in the context of halo clustering, as demonstrated by studies such as \cite{Zehavi2018}, \cite{Artale2018}, \cite{MonteroDorta2020B}.
+Specifically, additional tests show that while no significant trends are observed for the other critical points, the mean values of $d_{\text{Max}}$ can vary by up to $\sim$20\% across the overdensity range considered.
+Although this trend is subtle and represents the most notable signal among the distances analyzed, such a level of correlation has been shown to potentially induce non-negligible effects on occupancy variations and, consequently, on the resulting clustering signals.
 In contrast, there is a significant correlation between this local density $\delta _5$ and the $g-r$ colour, as higher densities are systematically related to red central galaxies.
 As for the relationship between distances to critical points and colour, no clear trend is evident between galaxy colour and proximity to critical points such as minima, filaments, or walls.
 We have verified that using the local density measured on the scale of $10 \, h^{-1}\, \rm Mpc$ yields qualitatively similar results.
 It is important to emphasise again that we are analysing the distances to critical points, not necessarily the environments themselves.
 This explains why the relationship between these distances and properties such as the colour of central galaxies does not appear to be straightforward.
 Furthermore, because galaxies of all masses are mixed in Fig.~\ref{Dist-density-color}, both red and blue systems appear across the full density range, including high-density regions.
 This scatter is amplified by the small number of identified critical points—especially maxima and minima—which provides only a sparse sampling of the cosmic-web skeleton.
 As a result, galaxies of all colours and densities are found at a wide range of distances from critical points, diluting any clear trends.